ChronoLogic12/tippy-tea-subscription/README.md

 #### As a first time user/potential customer -

-- Easily understand the sites purpose and learn more about the services offered.
+- Easily understand the site's purpose and learn more about the services offered.
 - Easily navigate to all relevant pages.
-- Easily find product details and prices to allow me to make and informed decision.
+- Easily find product details and prices to allow me to make an informed decision.
 - Create an account to store personal and purchase information.
 - Purchase a subscription.
 - Sign up for the company newsletter.